The new two-phase examination format for residents who started after August 1, 2013, is described below.

 San Diego, CA

-2015 Examination Information Pamphlet.
-The 2015 Examination Information Pamphlet is now available and can be downloaded.
-The Pamphlet provides additional information regarding examination rules and security, the examination schedule, a suggested reading list, and hotel accommodations.
-Anyone who has taken the ACVS Certification Examination in the past and those whose credentials are accepted this year (2014) will receive an email in mid-November 2014 regarding the availability of the 2015 examination materials.
-The email will be sent to the email address in the ACVS database.
-Potential candidates should be sure the ACVS office has a current valid email address.
+2016 Examination Information Pamphlet – The 2016 Examination Information Pamphlet will be available mid-August.
+It provides additional information regarding examination rules and security, the examination schedule, a suggested reading list, and hotel accommodations.
+Anyone who has taken the ACVS Certification Examination in the past and those whose credentials are accepted this year (2015) will automatically receive the 2016 examination packet, which includes the examination contract, in mid-November 2015 (unless a candidate has failed to provide the ACVS office with a current valid email address).

 There are two deadlines for submitting the required documentation.
 The documentation must be received at the ACVS office on or before these deadlines.
 NO EXCEPTIONS will be made.

 - November 20, 2015: The Accommodations for Examinees with Disabilities request form, with supporting documentation (if applicable).
 This form is required of all candidates.
 Those requesting accommodations MUST return TOGETHER, this form and the required supporting documentation.

 - December 15, 2015: The completed and notarized ACVS Certification Examination Contract, Reply and Checklist, digital photo (if applicable) and appropriate fee.

 - Reading List for Examination - (The reading list for the 2016 Examination will be available in August.)

 If you have questions regarding the 2016 examination, , contact Lynne Marshall at email@example.com.